Sultan Agung of Mataram: Legacy

-His influence and imagination in the popular mind remains strong to the present day, exemplified by the making of the 2018 Indonesian film Sultan Agung Mataram 1628.
+His influence and imagination in the popular mind remain strong to the present day, exemplified by the making of the 2018 Indonesian film Sultan Agung Mataram 1628.

 Family

 His original name was Raden Mas Jatmika, also popularly known as Raden Mas Rangsang.
 He was the son of Anyakrawati and Ratu Mas Adi Dyah Banawati.
 His father was Mataram's second monarch, and his mother was the daughter of Prince Benawa, the last Sultan of Pajang.

 Another version said that Sultan Agung was the son of Prince Purbaya (Anyakrawati's brother).
 It was said that Prince Purbaya exchanged the baby born by his wife with the one born by Dyah Banawati.
-This version is an opinion of minority whose truth has to be proven.
+This version is an opinion of a minority whose truth has to be proven.

 Like other Mataram's monarchs, Sultan Agung had 2 main queen consorts: